-The Club Approval and Finance Committee (formerly known as COSO) is one of the ASWU Senate committees.
+The Club Approval and Finance Committee is one of the ASWU Senate committees.
 The fundamental mission of ASWU is to facilitate the growth of a healthy, diverse, and sustainable community of student organizations at Willamette.
 The Club Approval and Finance Committee is committed to improving the infrastructure of student organizations by helping new groups focus their visions and improve upon their weaknesses.

 This committee's primary purpose is to evaluate the affiliation materials (Affiliation Form, Petition of Interest, and Constitution and Bylaws) of newly forming student organizations.
 In its evaluation process, the Club Approval and Finance Committee provides feedback, suggestions, and resources to newly forming student organizations.
 Once the affiliation materials have been reviewed and revised to their satisfaction, this committee has the authority to recommend new groups to ASWU Senate for official recognition as student organizations.

 Family Weekend staff creates, plans, coordinates and attends all events during this program each fall semester.

 The fraternities below are listed with their charter year and current president.
 For more information, see Greek life.